+Seven n Seven months ended December 31, 2020

+Residential Mortgage Commercial Mortgage Total

+Beginning Balance

-ded Dec 31, Seven months ended December 31, 2020 lential tgage Comn Mort nercial tgage Total Residential Mortgage - ommercial Mortgage Total Beginning Balance \$ 37 \$ 2 \$ 39 Provision for loan losses (12) 4 (8) \$ 30 \$ 2 \$ 32 For initial credit losses on purchased loans accounted for as PCD financial assets 7 7 Ending Balance \$ 25 \$ 6 \$ 31 \$ 37 \$ 2 \$ 39
+Provision for loan losses 30 2 32

+For initial credit losses on purchased loans accounted for as PCD financial assets 7 7

+Ending Balance \$ 37 \$ 2 \$ 39

-An allowance for expected credit loss is not measured on accrued interest income for commercial mortgage loans as we have a process to write-off interest on loans that enter into non-accrual status (over 90 days past due).
-Allowances for expected credit losses are measured on accrued interest income for residential mortgage loans and were immaterial as of December 31, 2021 and 2020.
+An allowance for expected credit loss is not measured on accrued interest income for CMLs as we have a process to write-off interest on loans that enter into non-accrual status (90 days or more past due).
+Allowances for expected credit losses are measured on accrued interest income for RMLs and were immaterial as of December 31, 2022 and December 31, 2021.